playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 You have two options:

-1. Pause the show then stop the microwave.
+1. Pause the show, then stop the microwave.
-2. Don't pause the show, go stop the microwave immediately.
+2. Don't pause the show; go stop the microwave immediately.

 While the second option might be the more natural reaction at a moment's notice, you'll find yourself with a problem: You just missed the big announcement in the show, and now you're left confused when you return to the TV.